September 29, 2022

 5. Listen to your Employees.

-This one sounds simple, but it’s something that many of us fail to do.
+This one sounds simple, but many of us fail to do it.
 When your employees make suggestions, do you automatically shut them down or tell them why or how their idea won’t work?
 I know I often did.
 I didn’t mean to, but when someone would make a suggestion, I would take it as criticism and try to defend why we didn’t do it that way.

-Once I started to empower them to make decisions, run with new ideas, and allow them to fail and succeed with coaching, what happened was transformational to the business.
+Once I started empowering them to make decisions, run with new ideas, and allow them to fail and succeed with coaching, what happened was transformational to the business.
 Ideas started to flow, and they began to take ownership of what they were doing.
-They weren’t afraid to try new things as they were encouraged to try and fail.
+They weren’t afraid to try new things, as they were encouraged to try and fail.

 Employee satisfaction rose, and turnover decreased because I was listening to them.